isogeo/doc-admin/Help/en/settings/menus.md

 ![Loader](/images/loader.gif "Load icon")

-> Tip: Don't click while the wheel is spinning!
+> Tip: Don&apos;t click while the wheel is spinning!
 If it does not stop turning, reload the page.
 (Isogeo proverb)

 ## Search and filters